 Though limited in scope, changes in cultural leadership that began before the George Floyd protests seem to be continuing in a positive direction.
 While the loss of experienced leaders who may have been perpetuating exclusionary habits looks like a good thing, I hope new leaders, BIPOC leaders, will receive the support and mentoring they absolutely will need to pull institutions out of this time of pandemic-related chaos and financial need.

-I hope also that arts institutions will be able to accomplish two hard tasks: first, acknowledging the racism that shaped their creation and longtime habits of doing business, when the prevailing pattern has been to cover up and pretend white supremacy did not affect how things got done on one’s own institution.
+I hope also that arts institutions will be able to accomplish two hard tasks: first, acknowledging the racism that shaped their creation and longtime habits of doing business, when the prevailing pattern has been to cover up and pretend white supremacy did not affect how things got done in one’s own institution.
 Princeton University seems to be doing a decent job of owning up; I have my fingers crossed for improvement.
 Second, the close relationship between rich people and arts institutions needs reform.
 Looking at the millions that museums were spending on buildings prompted my dismay years ago.
 Looking further at the tight relationship between private trophy collections of blue-chip artists and the entry of those collections into museums, I can’t see how museums can become more publicly responsive, more racially diverse, if dependence upon very rich donors and boards continues.

 The arts institutions of my city of Newark—Newark, a city of Black power, which matters deeply—have been forging ties between Newark artists and performers and the public for more than a generation by now.
-Newark can show the way towards more democratic art worlds in which a variety of artists and publics and institutions coexist.
+Newark can show the way toward more democratic art worlds in which a variety of artists and publics and institutions coexist.

 Of your many books, do you have a favorite?
 Or, is there one that you consider your most important work?
 And why?

-For years I felt The Narrative of Hosea Hudson was my favorite, because I enjoyed collaborating with this southern Black communist with his firmly held opinions.
+For years I felt The Narrative of Hosea Hudson was my favorite, because I enjoyed collaborating with this Southern Black communist with his firmly held opinions.
 He felt kind of like a grandfather to me, as my mother’s father had died before my birth, and I only met my father’s father once briefly when I was a girl.
 After Hudson and I finished our book, I took him to meet my Knopf editor, whom Hudson lectured on politics.
-For Hudson, a true-to-life Communist, both Republicans and Democrats were the same, as opposed to Communists, who were right.
+For Hudson, a true-to-life communist, both Republicans and Democrats were the same, as opposed to communists, who were right.
 My editor rejected our book on account of Hudson’s not “tugging at our heartstrings,” which Hudson certainly did not do—part of what I liked about him.
 My introduction to that book is in my essay collection, Southern History Across the Color Line, whose 2nd edition comes out in April.

 Now, though, I think Old in Art School is my favorite, for talking personally and showing my art as works in progress.
 I also appreciate readers’ responses to my memoir, which are also personal.
 I feel like my memoir is doing good work in the world on a personal basis, especially for women.